SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 Add the PgRouting Layer plugin through `Plugins > Install and Manage Plugins`

-You will need to go to Settings and check the experimental box and then back to the `All` tab to search for “pgRouting”.
+You will need to go to Settings and check the experimental box and then back to the `All` tab to search for `pgRouting`.
 Check the box next to the plugin and click Install.

 The plugin should appear in a docked panel in QGIS.
 If it doesn’t, right click on an empty space on the menu bar and check the box in the context menu to add it.